-Summer is here!
-That means beach vacations, road trips, theme parks, camping and other amazing adventures with your family.
-And, with all of these activities come mosquito bites, bee stings, sunburn and more.
-Don’t know how to remove a tick or cure swimmer’s ear?
-No worries, because we’ve got you covered.
-Take a look at our list of helpful summer hacks for parents and you’ll be all set.
+The summer season is filled with beach vacations, road trips, theme parks, camping and other amazing adventures with your family.
+And, with all of these activities come mosquito bites, bee stings and more.
+In order to make this the best summer ever, we found easy-to-make remedies for everything from swimmer’s ear to a sunburn.
+Take a look at our list of helpful first-aid summer hacks for parents and you’ll be all set.

 Homemade Sunburn Relief Cream